defenseunicorns/uds-bundle-software-factory-nutanix/README.md

 - [helm](https://helm.sh/docs/intro/install/)
 - [k9s](https://k9scli.io/topics/install/) also availible via the command `uds monitor`

-### Get the Bundle
+### 2. Get the Bundle

 - The bundle you would like to install.
   - You can download the latest in your browser from [Defense Unicorn's published packages](https://github.com/orgs/defenseunicorns/packages?repo_name=uds-bundle-software-factory-nutanix)
   - You can pull it via the same protocol used to push/pull docker images: `uds pull oci://ghcr.io/defenseunicorns/uds-bundle/software-factory-nutanix-rke2:0.4.3 --architecture amd64`
   - You can also reference it by it's "docker name" (OCI image URL) at deploy time with the same command above, `pull` switched to `deploy` and UDS will pull it and deploy it.
 This is less relevant to air-gapped installs unless you're pushing the bundle to a high-side docker registry before install (which isn't a bad idea).

-### Customize Configuration via `uds-config.yaml`
+### 3. Customize Configuration via `uds-config.yaml`

 Create your own `uds-config.yaml` file.
 You can start from the reference file in the `config/` directory.
-See [docs/configuration.md](docs/configuration.md) for further assistance.

-You will continue to update this uds-config.yaml file as you go with S3 bucket and postgres DB specifics.
+You will continue to update this uds-config.yaml file with environment-dependent variables as you go through these instructions.
+You can also review it now for familiarity.

-### Create Infrastructure Dependencies
+### 4.  sCreate Infrastructure Dependencies

 This bundle requires pre-existing s3 buckets and external postgres databases.
 The addresses and credentials are passed in via the `uds-config.yaml` file at deploy time.

-> Note: As with any k8s system that includes persistent storage, be aware that if you wipe an app out and redeploy it there may be credential drift between the auto-regenerated secrets that some parts of the system will source credentials from and the postgres DB which other parts will source the same credential from.
-This has been observed to be a problem for the `metrics-server` job specifically.
-If the `metrics-server` job fails with a 401, you may need to manually edit the secret to put the right API Admin key in.
-Other apps will have similar failure modes.

-#### 1. Create the Kubernetes Cluster
+#### A. Create the Kubernetes Cluster

 Goes without saying, but the k8s cluster must already exist in Nutanix, and you must have admin access to it.

-#### 2. Provide a Domain, DNS sub-domain support (wildcard CNAME preferable), TLS certs
+#### B. Provide a Domain, DNS sub-domain support (wildcard CNAME preferable), TLS certs

 During bundle development and testing, we use the `*.bigbang.dev` domain (which is owned by a Unicorn who used to work for Platform One).
 You will need to setup routing to `*.your-domain.com`.